Vrroom/fabricx/README.md

 I may be missing the diffuse ???
 Not sure.
 There is some stuff on this in the SGGX paper as well as https://github.com/taqu/Microflake-SGGX/blob/master/microflake_sggx.cpp.
 Just don't understand the theory well enough at the moment.

+## Questions

+* How do you actually sample the `attenuation` for the multi-layered, single-scattering SpongeCake model?
+* Is the orientation map the same as a tangent map?